 A tummy tuck scar will generally extend from one hip across the lower abdomen to the other hip.
 There is also a scar around the belly button.
 If there is more extensive loose skin that requires removal, then the scar may extend toward the sides of the hip as well.
 A mini tummy tuck, which is a more limited procedure, generally has a shorter scar across the lower abdomen.

 Tummy tuck costs can vary depending on the extent of the procedure but generally are in the range of $6500-$8500.

 Tummy Tuck and Pregnancy:

-It is advised that women plan a tummy tuck only after they have completed their family.
+It is advised that women plan a tummy tuck only after they have completed their family and are at their ideal weight.
 Pregnancies after a tummy tuck can stretch the abdominal wall and the tissues and, therefore, compromise the benefit of a tummy tuck.
 In some situations, women may have to repeat the tummy tuck procedure or have a revisionary procedure if they develop significant laxity of tissues as a result of another pregnancy.